Fancy (Iggy Azalea song): Chart performance

 In the United Kingdom, "Fancy" became her highest charting single as a lead artist at the time, debuting at number five on the UK Singles Chart and selling 38,320 copies in its first week.
-In Australia, the song peaked at number five, and has been certified quadruple platinum for sales of over 280,000 copies.
+In Australia, the song peaked at number five and has been certified quadruple platinum for sales of over 280,000 copies.
 In its ninth week on the New Zealand Singles Chart, the song climbed from number three to the top position, giving Azalea her second number-one single there, after Ariana Grande's "Problem", having replaced herself at the top, and first number-one there as a lead artist.
 It also marks Charli XCX's second top-ten single, after Icona Pop's "I Love It", and first number-one single in New Zealand.
-It has also been certified Platinum in New Zealand.
+It has also been certified double Platinum in New Zealand.
 The track had sold over 7 million copies worldwide, as of October 2014, making it one of the best-selling singles worldwide.
 On 23 December 2014, it was certified Triple Platinum in Canada after peaking at number one on the Canadian Hot 100, with 346,000 copies sold digitally throughout 2014.
 According to the International Federation of the Phonographic Industry (IFPI), "Fancy" achieved combined sales and track-equivalent streams of 9.1 million units in 2014, ranking as the seventh best-selling single of the year.

+Worldwidely, the song met a successful acclaim, especially in Europe where the song reached top twenty in several countries, such as Czech Republic, Finland and Ireland, top thirty in Belgium, Sweden, the Netherlands and France, top forty in Denmark, and top fifty in Austria, Switzerland and Slovakia.
+The song appeared equally in Germany, at number 51, becoming Azalea's first entry there and Charli XCX's second.

 Music video

 Background

 The music video for the song was shot in February 2014 in Los Angeles and premiered on 4 March 2014, on Vevo.
-Directed by Director X, the visuals are inspired by the famous 1990s coming-of-age comedy film Clueless, with Azalea playing Beverly Hills socialite Cher Horowitz and XCX as Tai Frasier (as well as a redheaded rival filling in as Amber, and the brief character appearance of Dionne and Murray lookalikes) in a remake of the cult classic originally starring Alicia Silverstone, Stacey Dash, Elisa Donovan and Brittany Murphy.
-On 4 March, behind the scenes footage for "Fancy" was released shortly before the music video premiere.
+Directed by Director X, the visuals are inspired by the famous 1990s coming-of-age comedy film Clueless, with Azalea playing Beverly Hills socialite Cher Horowitz and XCX as Tai Frasier.
+The cast also includes a redheaded rival filling in as Amber, and the brief character appearance of Dionne and Murray lookalikes in a remake of the cult classic originally starring Alicia Silverstone, Stacey Dash, Elisa Donovan, Brittany Murphy, Paul Rudd, and Jeremy Sisto."Iggy Azalea Feat.
+Charli XCX: Fancy" (2014) On 4 March, behind the scenes footage for "Fancy" was released shortly before the music video premiere.
 Over 250 extras were individually styled, taking over two weeks to prepare the styling for the video.
 The video shoot was the very first time Azalea and XCX met in person.
+As of 2024, the music video has 1.1 billion views on her YouTube channel.